ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [03:17]

 The earlier slot will stay at the same time.
 So the zoom links will be changing in August your old existing zoom links that you may have in your calendar or saved somewhere will be no longer valid.
 But just a note that the next call in the earlier time slot on the 27 July is unaffected.
 We will publish the new zoom links in early August after Zcon.
-Zcon will mark the break between the old zoom regime and the new zoom regime.
+Zcon will mArc the break between the old zoom regime and the new zoom regime.
 Moving on, let's hear from ECC.
 I'm guessing it's going to be Daira about how things are going with Zcashd.

 ___